-All the seats below are interchangeable between the R and the S. The R seat and the S seat in high position are exactly the same height if installed on the same bike.
+All the seats below are interchangeable between the R, the S and the Rally.
+The R seat and the S seat in high position are exactly the same height if installed on the same bike.
 In lower position the S seat height drops by 20mm.

 Also, contrary to some other models, and like the heated grips, the heated seats are not controlled in the bike’s menu, but simply by push buttons.
 The driver’s one is supposed to be installed on the removable tab on the right side of the dashboard.
 See the manual.

 Here are the KTM seats available on powerparts: